philgooch/medrxiv-coronavirus-preprints/README.md

 # medrxiv-coronavirus-preprints
-medRxiv coronavirus PDF preprints converted to JSON data using the Scholarcy API
+medRxiv coronavirus PDF preprints converted to JSON data using the Scholarcy API.

+# Where is the data from?

+The PDFs are from https://www.medrxiv.org/search/coronavirus.
+Each DOI was processed through the [Scholarcy API](https://sandbox-api.scholarcy.com/api/) which retrieves the PDF and converts it to JSON, structured according to the table below:

 | Field                                      | Description                                                                                                                                                                                                                                                                                                         |
 |--------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|